paritytech/review-bot/README.md

 			- **or**: Has many review options, requires at least *one option* to be fulfilled.
 			- **and**: Has many review options, requires *all the options* to be fulfilled.
 			-  **and-distinct**: Has many review options, requires *all the options* to be fulfilled *by different people*.

+#### preventReviewRequests
+This is a special field that applies to all the rules.

+This field is **optional** and currently not used.
+Pending on https://github.com/paritytech/review-bot/issues/53

 ### Types
 Every type has a *slightly* different configuration and works for different scenarios, so let’s analyze all of them.

 #### Basic rule
 As the name implies, this type is elementary.
 All the files that fall under the rule evaluation must receive a given number of approvals by the listed users and/or team members.